Houston Independent School District (HISD) – Lamar High School

-Gilbane is providing construction management at-risk services for the Houston Independent School District’s (HISD) renovation and replacement of Lamar High School – a new program designed to modernize the campus while preserving the architecturally significant building structure.
-The project is funded by the HISD’s $1.89 billion bond initiative to provide local schools with improved access to technology, hands-on lab spaces and classrooms that encourage collaborative learning.
+Gilbane provided construction management at-risk services for the Houston Independent School District’s (HISD) renovation and replacement of Lamar High School – a new program designed to modernize the campus while preserving the architecturally significant building structure.
+The project was funded by the HISD’s $1.89 billion bond initiative to provide local schools with improved access to technology, hands-on lab spaces and classrooms that encourage collaborative learning.

-To meet rising academic and technological expectations, the school is undergoing renovations with improvements including expanded classrooms, modernized facilities and numerous sports fields.
-A large portion of the campus will be demolished and a five-story parking garage, accommodating 1,200 parking spaces, will be constructed.
-A natatorium will be located atop the garage with an eight-lane, 50-meter competition pool and bleachers to hold 750 spectators.
+To meet rising academic and technological expectations, the school underwent renovations with improvements including expanded classrooms, modernized facilities and numerous sports fields.
+A large portion of the campus was demolished and a five-story parking garage, accommodating 1,200 parking spaces, was constructed.
+A natatorium is located atop the garage with an eight-lane, 50-meter competition pool and bleachers to hold 750 spectators.

-In addition to complying with ADA standards, the new LEED certified campus will incorporate advances in energy efficiency and be more environmentally responsible.
-Throughout construction, special emphasis has been placed on retaining as much of the original building’s distinctive Art-Deco style as possible to preserve the strong connection students feel with the legacy of the school and deeply rooted foundation in its surrounding community.
+In addition to complying with ADA standards, the new LEED certified campus incorporates advances in energy efficiency and is more environmentally responsible.
+Throughout construction, special emphasis was placed on retaining as much of the original building’s distinctive Art-Deco style as possible to preserve the strong connection students feel with the legacy of the school and deeply rooted foundation in its surrounding community.

-As a main priority, Gilbane has worked to ensure that student safety and security is maintained, and academic programs aren’t compromised.
-Construction workers do not have any contact with students and are required to pass background checks prior to entering the work areas.
+As a main priority, Gilbane worked to ensure that student safety and security was maintained, and academic programs weren’t compromised.
+Construction workers did not have any contact with students and were required to pass background checks prior to entering the work areas.

 Read about Lamar High School’s renovation and expansion in ENR Texas and Louisiana.